 Yangki’s Answer: Almost everyone tying to attract back a fearful avoidant struggles with reading the signs a fearful avoidants ex wants to come back.
 It’s hard enough to figure out an ex wants to come back, but even harder with so many conflicting signs and mixed signals from fearful avoidants.
 I tell my clients, “Many fearful avoidants themselves don’t even know if they want to come back or will come back”.

 Over the years, I’ve identified some consistent signs a fearful avoidant wants to come back.

 1.They are consistent – A fearful avoidant who wants you back will be less hot and cold, and more consistent.
-Consistency for a fearful avoidant is not reaching out every day or even every other day, though this may happen with an anxious fearful avoidant ex.
-Consistency for a fearful avoidant is their words and actions consistently match.
+Consistency for a fearful avoidant is not reaching out every day or even every other day, though this may happen with an anxious fearful avoidant ex, consistency for a fearful avoidant is their words and actions consistently match.
 So if they’re worlds are matching their actions, it’s a really good sign coming from people known for mixed signals and confusion.

 2. They’re putting in the effort – This is probably the most telling of all the signs a fearful avoidant wants you back.
 Fearful avoidants in general don’t want you to think they’re more into you than you’re into them, so when they want you to know they’re putting in the effort, it’s a sign they want you back.
 This includes reaching out more, opening up here and there and allowing themselves to be vulnerable in both their words and actions.